New AirPods Pro 3 Features You Need to Know

 Design & Fit

 Four ear tip sizes (XS, S, M, L) are included.
 I switched from M to S tips and noticed a significant improvement in passive isolation and bass response.
-If you have tried AirPods Pro in the past and found them uncomfortable, try a different tip size before giving up on them.
+If you have tried AirPods Pro before and found them uncomfortable, try a different tip size before giving up on them.

 Battery Life